2021-2022 Charity Appeal supporting

 Our Annual Charity Appeal is a marvellous way for our members throughout the UK to focus on helping a good cause each year.
-We’re proud to announce that our charity for 2019 is the remarkable Rays of Sunshine.
+We’re proud to announce that our charity for 2021-2022 is Christians Against Poverty.

 Doing our bit